 Practical Learning Drives Career Goals

-Two years ago, the O’Brien Center for Student Success asked twenty-five students about their future career goals.
+Two years ago, the O’Brien Center for Career Development asked twenty-five students about their future career goals.
 Their varying responses resulted in a campaign lining the walls of the O’Brien Center on the second floor of the Sakowich Campus Center.
 Recently, we followed up with those who participated in the campaign, such as Ashley Costa, a May 2013 graduate who studied Communications.
 Ashley’s future career goal read “I will be a news reporter.”

 Ashley’s practical experiences, such as her internship with 7News guided her towards video production.
 “I had this dream of becoming a news reporter.
 But after my internship at 7 News, and putting my hands in all sorts of work, I developed a new passion for video production.”